addinall/MEAN/README.md

 using JSON as the data package WITHOUT pesky add-on libaries.
-I tried the mean.io stack but like most things written by "bubbly, young and dynamic" coders it was BIG, FAT, UGLY and CRAP.
+I tried the mean.io stack but like most things written by "bubbly, young and dynamic" coders it was BIG, FAT, and UGLY.
+Really, one of them istalled 51,308 files in my project directory!
+Eeeeek!

 So, the list of stuff in use includes:
 * HTML5